eddiejessup/hex2/hex/doc/command_interpretations.md

 \let\a=\b
 ```

 If the token is a single character i.e., a (character code, category code) pair, then the control sequence will behave to a certain extent like that character; but there are some differences.
-For example, after `\let\zero=0` you can’t use `\zero` in a numerical constant, because TEX requires the tokens in a numerical constant to be digits, after macro expansion; \zero is not a macro, so it doesn’t expand.
+For example, after `\let\zero=0` you can’t use `\zero` in a numerical constant, because Tex requires the tokens in a numerical constant to be digits, after macro expansion; \zero is not a macro, so it doesn’t expand.

 ## \advance